Joe Gushue

-Joseph J. Gushue was a highly respected referee in the American Basketball Association and the National Basketball Association (NBA).
-He refereed in All Star Games, the ABA finals, NBA finals series, in addition to over 20 years of regular season work.
-He was one of four lead NBA referees who left the NBA to join the ABA, which resulted in dramatically increased salaries for referees, rejoining the NBA when the leagues merged.
+Joseph J. Gushue was a professional basketball referee in the American Basketball Association (ABA) and the National Basketball Association (NBA).
+He was chosen to referee in NBA All-Star Games and ABA All-Star Games, ABA championship finals series, NBA championship finals series, in addition to over 20 years of regular season work as an official.
+He was one of four lead NBA referees who left the NBA to join the ABA in 1969.
+This move resulted in dramatically increased salaries for referees.
+He rejoined the NBA in 1974, before the ABA ceased operations as a separate entity.
+Gushue was considered not only one of the best officials of his era, but also an exceptional teacher of young referees.